Lightstreamer/Lightstreamer-example-Chat-adapter-java/README.md

-# Lightstreamer - Basic Chat Demo - Java SE Adapter #
+# Lightstreamer - Basic Chat Demo - Java Adapter #

 This project includes the resources needed to develop the Metadata and Data Adapters for the Lightstreamer Chat Demos that are pluggable into Lightstreamer Server.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.
 The Lightstreamer Chat Demos are very simple chat applications based on Lightstreamer.<br>